mclevey/CV/cv_mclevey.md

 \ind John McLevey and Alexander Graham.
 "Network Structure and the 'Chain of Trust' in Free/Libre Open Source Software Development: The Case of Linux."
 Currently being revised.

 \ind John McLevey and Allyson Stokes.
-"Boundary Work and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*
+"Interdisciplinarity and Intellectual Backbones in the Social Sciences: A Multi-National Comparison." *In Progress*

 <!-- ## In Progress